Maui Plein Air Painting Invitational will showcase isle, artists and aloha spirit

-LAHAINA - On Feb.
-15-23, the ninth annual Maui Plein Air Painting Invitational will bring together 25 of the finest plein air painters from Hawaii and the U.S. Mainland to compete, reconnect and create original works of art.
+LAHAINA – On Feb.
+16-24, 2013, the eighth annual Maui Plein Air Painting Invitational will bring together 25 of the finest plein air painters from Hawaii and the U.S. Mainland to compete, reconnect and create original works of art.

-The public can experience the island captured on canvas, as participating artists paint on location with works honoring Maui and its culture.
-All events will be held in Lahaina.
+The public can experience the island captured on canvas as participating artists paint on location with works honoring Maui and its culture.
+Events will be held in Kapalua and Lahaina.

 “The success of this annual event is directly attributed to the caliber of artists,” said Lynn Shue, owner of The Village Galleries.

-Prominent artists hailing from the U.S. Mainland are Ken Auster and Jacobus Baas of Laguna Beach, CA; Hiu Lai Chong of Rockville, MD; Debra Huse of Newport Beach, CA; Thomas Jefferson Kitts of Portland, OR; Colin Page of Camden, ME; Mary Pettis of Taylors Falls, MN; Randall Sexton of Vallejo, CA; Carolyn Hesse-Low from La Jolla, CA; Keith Wicks of Sonoma, CA; Hai Ou Hou of Stevensville, MD; Lori Putnam of Franklin, TN; Dave Santillanes of Fort Collins, CO; David Savellano of Alameda, CA; Ned Meuller of Renton, WA; and Greg LaRock of Newport Beach, CA.
+Prominent artists hailing from the U.S. Mainland are Ken Auster and Jacobus Baas of Laguna Beach, CA; Colleen Howe Bleinberger of Smithfield, UT; Gavin Brooks of Owings Mills, MD; Hiu Lai Chong of Rockville, MD; Lindy Duncan of Atherton, CA; Debra Huse of Newport Beach, CA; Thomas Jefferson Kitts of Portland, OR; Robert Lemler of Phoenix, AZ; Billyo O’Donnell of Eureka, MO; Colin Page of Camden, ME; Mary Pettis of Taylors Falls, MN; Scott Prior of Oceanside, CA; and Randall Sexton of Vallejo, CA.

 On Tuesday, Feb.
-18, at 7 p.m., Jean Stern, executive director of The Irvine Museum in California, will once again conduct his popular, free lecture at the Pioneer Inn in Lahaina.
-This year's lecture is titled "Masterpieces of Plein Air Painting."
+19, at 7 p.m., Jean Stern, executive director of The Irvine Museum in California, will conduct a lecture entitled “Painting En Plein Air” at the Pioneer Inn in Lahaina.

-In conjunction with the lecture, an Artists' Mini-Paintings Silent Auction with paintings brought from their home studios will be held from 6 to 7 p.m., with final bidding following the lecture from 8 to 8:30 p.m.
+The same evening, an Artists Mini-Paintings Silent Auction will be held from 6 to 7 p.m. prior to the lecture, with final bidding following the lecture from 8 to 9 p.m.

 The next day, Feb.
-19, at 4 p.m., artists will gather at Kamehameha Iki Park next to 505 Front Street in Lahaina for the Pacific'O Sunset Paint Out, finding inspiration in the sunset, beach scenes and canoes on display.
+20, at 4 p.m., artists will gather at Kamehameha Iki Park next to popular 505 Front Street in Lahaina for the Pacific’O Sunset Paint Out, finding inspiration in the sunset, beach scenes and canoes on display.

 On Friday, Feb.
-21, from 9 to 11 a.m., the Pioneer Inn Lahaina Harbor Quick Draw will attract hundreds of onlookers.
+22, from 9 to 11 a.m., the popular Pioneer Inn Lahaina Harbor Quick Draw will attract hundreds of onlookers.
 Each artist will have just two hours to complete a painting.
-The public will have the opportunity to watch a painting being created from start to finish.
+The public will have an opportunity to watch a painting being created from start to finish.

-The Plein Air Final Sale will take place on Sunday, Feb.
-23, from 9 a.m. to 9 p.m. and will be the public's last chance to view and purchase paintings.
+The Plein Air Finale on Sunday, Feb.
+24, from 9 a.m. to 9 p.m. will be the public’s last chance to view and purchase paintings.

-The Maui Plein Air Painting Invitational will also host two 3-day workshops with participating artists from the Mainland.
-A Pre-Event Workshop with Greg LaRock will be held on Feb.
-12-14, and a Post-Event Workshop with Colin Page will be held on Feb.
-24-26.
-For those who have signed up for a workshop, participants will have the opportunity to meet the teaching artist the evening before the workshop.
+The Maui Plein Air Painting Invitational will also host two 3-day workshops with participating artists.
+A Pre-Event Workshop with Randall Sexton will be held on Feb.
+13-15, and a Post-Event Workshop with Mary Pettis will be held on Feb.
+25-27.